 We also note some disadvantages of the urn process.
 The convergence of the distribution of winners to an approximate maximal lottery is an asymptotic result.
 In particular, for a finite number of rounds, there is a non-zero probability that the chosen alternative is subpar for a significant fraction of rounds, for example, because it is Pareto dominated.
 To bound this probability below an acceptable threshold, it may be necessary to run the process for an excessively large number of rounds.
 Second, ensuring that the limit distribution is sufficiently close to a maximal lottery could require an urn with a large number of balls.
-We address the first concern by showing that the probability for the distribution of winners to be far from the limit distribution converges to 0 exponentially fast in the number of rounds (\Cref{prop:sojourn} gives a precise statement).
-The speed of convergence is also evident in computational simulations we ran for various parameterizations of the process.
+We address the first concern by showing that the probability for the distribution of winners to be far from the limit distribution converges to 0 exponentially fast in the number of rounds.
+The rate of convergence is also evident in computational simulations we ran for various parameterizations of the process.
 When the preference profile admits a Condorcet winner, we can give tractable bounds on the number of balls in the urn required to achieve a good approximation in the limit.
-This partially mitigates the second concern since it has been observed that a Condorcet winner frequently exists in real-world elections \citep[see, e.g.,][]{GeLe11a}.
+This partially mitigates the second concern since it has been observed that most real-world preference profiles admit Condorcet winners \citep[see, e.g.,][]{GeLe11a}.